Executive summary: Universal circular economy policy goals

-The five goals provide a blueprint for co-operation - we need to work together across the private and public sectors to make them effective.
+The Ellen MacArthur Foundation’s five universal circular economy policy goals aim to ensure the transition fosters innovation and decouples economic growth from the consumption of finite resources.
+The goals provide a blueprint for co-operation - to make them effective, we need to work together across the private and public sectors.

 Enable all products – from fast-moving consumer goods to long-term assets – to be designed, accessed, and used in ways that eliminate waste and pollution.